 Is That All?

 Superposition by itself does not tell the whole story.
 If you think about it, you will notice that running a measurement on a superposition of states will yield a random result for each measurement with probabilities defined by the amplitudes of each state.
 This is not very helpful.
-In fact, we need the system to produce the correct value.
-For this to happen, we need to make use of constructive interference, something we will discuss in greater detail in Part 2.
+We need the system to produce the correct value.
+For this to happen, we need to use constructive interference, which we will discuss in greater detail in Part 2.

 3.4 Quantum Measurements and Computation

-The second difference between classical bits and qubits has to do with the measurement exercise.
+The second difference between classical bits and qubits is the measurement exercise.

-Thus, looking at the machine during the computation will invalidate the rest of the computation.
+Thus, looking at the machine during the computation will invalidate the rest.

 Going back to our analogy with the box and switch, we can state the following: